April 17, 2026 · By Alex Morgan

 How much does a real estate agent actually take home from the commission?

-Most agents split their commission with their broker, typically keeping 60%–80% of their portion.
-On a $10,000 agent commission with a 70/30 split, the agent nets $7,000 before taxes, marketing expenses, E&O insurance, and MLS dues.
-After those deductions, the effective take-home is often closer to $5,000–$5,500.
+Most agents split their commission with their broker, keeping 60%–80% of their portion.
+On a $10,000 commission with a 70/30 split, the agent nets $7,000 before taxes, marketing costs, E&O insurance, and MLS dues.
+After those deductions, take-home is often closer to $5,000–$5,500.

 Is a 6% real estate commission still common in 2025?